khushi-411/learnings/research_papers/09_pytorch.md

 [Research Paper Link](https://arxiv.org/abs/1912.01703)

 ### Abstract
-- Pythonic programming style (easy to use), speed, support multiple hardware architectures.
+- Pythonic programming style (easy to use), speed, and support multiple hardware architectures.
 - Paper presents the internal implementation of PyTorch.
 - Also, presents how its runtime enables a compelling performance.

 ### Introduction
-- Earlier frameworks like Caffe, CNTK, TensorFlow, and Theano construct a static dataflow graph that represents computation and is applied repeatedly to batches of data.
+- Earlier frameworks like Caffe, CNTK, TensorFlow, and Theano constructed a static dataflow graph that represents computation and is applied repeatedly to batches of data.
 - PyTorch performs all the computations ahead of time.
 - Uses dynamic tensor computation with automatic differentiation and GPU acceleration.
     - Previous work: Chainer (performance is not good here), Torch.
 DyNet (these models have limited applicability).

 ### Background
 Trends popular in deep learning:
-1. **Domain specific languages**: turn multidimensional arrays into first-class objects.
+1. **Domain-specific languages**: turn multidimensional arrays into first-class objects.
     - In the 1960s, languages like APL, MATLAB, R, and Julia.
     - These days languages like NumPy, Torch, Eigen, and Lush: are made array-based programming.
-2. **Development of automatic differentiation**: Allows gradient based optimization.
+2. **Development of automatic differentiation**: Allows gradient-based optimization.
     - Other autograd packages: Chainer, DyNet, Lush, Torch, Jax, Flux.jl
-3. **Movement to open-source Python ecosystem**:
+3. **Movement to the open-source Python ecosystem**:
     - Communities that started this: NumPy, SciPy, and Pandas.
     - Other softwares: Lush in Lisp, Torch in C++, Objective-C and Lua, EBLearn in C++, Caffe in C++.
-4. **Take advantage of hardware accelerators**.
+4. **Take advantage of hardware accelerators**:
     - Frameworks: Caffe, Torch7, TensorFlow.

 ### Design principles